Under the bonnet of Big Blue Car's album 'The Masking of Everyday Things'

 Pride (of a pantomime cow)

 What happens to old movie stars when they finally get retired by Hollywood?
-They get embalmed, trolleyed out and fed to the press.
+They often get embalmed, trolleyed out and fed to the press.

 The old pin ‘n’ tuck movie star is wheeled out for a film ceremony.
 Onlooker ‘Q’ revolts at the assembled blind adulation.
 He hates the excesses of stardom and its consequence of the overindulged.
 He notices there are flies swarming around the ‘old cow’ as she moves slowly, grazing on her fans' sentimental frenzy.

 Office life takes a turn for the worst when an individuals' only option to rise to the top is to seek refuge on the roof.
-After being followed by those of the HR and Marketing departments 'D' sings to them from his loud hailer.
-A Pied Piper for the new globalism.
+After being followed by those of the HR and Marketing departments 'D' sings to them from his loud hailer - a Pied Piper for the new globalism.

 in 2001 I met a driving instructor who hated cars and Long-John Silvered to be a pirate on the open sea.
 He's the only Pirate-in-Waiting who doesn't know he's an albatross.